 Calling Unscheduled Hygiene Patients Weekly

 Calling unscheduled hygiene patients on a weekly basis is important.
 But I recommend that you break your unscheduled hygiene list into different sections to call each week.
 And that you pick a day to make those calls.
 And it’s the same day each week.
 I like to make these calls on Thursday mornings.
 And the system I use is my very own Weekly Management Systems .
 Created for more efficient dental front office days.
-Your very own Dental Front Desk Membership provides you with access to all the e-books and courses here to support you.
-Check it out below!!

 The first week of the month, call patients who are due that month.
 And follow along each week with the next group of patients.
 Like I said, I do this Thursday mornings.
 I like the morning because it does allow the rest of the day for patients to call back.
 And it won’t take long to make these calls unless you have a lot of unscheduled patients.